AlbertMietus/MESS/pyMESS/training/dPID/pytest-intro.rst

    Don’t use it as a function; which is a common (starters) mistake.
 Then, it is read as a single
    expression: a tuple with two elements.
 Which is always ``True``.
 So the ``assert`` never fails!

-   Typically, the second expression is string explaining what the test expected during this test.
+   Typically, the second expression is a string explaining what is expected.
+   And so, documents that part of the test.

 .. _pytest: https://pytest.readthedocs.io/